-Let’s cut to chase: Hiring a Birth Photographer can be an expensive investment!
+Let’s cut to chase: Hiring a Birth Photographer can be a big investment!
 Having a child is already expensive enough – paying for a Doula, a whole new wardrobe to accommodate your changing body, a whole new wardrobe for the baby, furniture, car seat, baby carriers, the list goes on!
-It’s hard to imagine adding another $2000+ investment on top of all of that.
+It’s hard to imagine adding anything on top of all of that.

 How can you justify spending so much money on something that people consider a “luxury”?